blender/blender/doc/python_api/rst/info_gotcha.rst

 Which raises the question as to what the correct context might be?

-Typically operators check for the active area type, a selection or active object they can operate on, but some operators are more picky about when they run.
+Typically operators check for the active area type, a selection or active object they can operate on, but some operators are more strict when they run.

-In most cases you can figure out what context an operator needs simply be seeing how it's used in Blender and thinking about what it does.
+In most cases you can figure out what context an operator needs by examining how it's used in Blender and thinking about what it does.

-Unfortunately if you're still stuck - the only way to **really** know what's going on is to read the source code for the poll function and see what its checking.
+If you're still stuck, unfortunately, the only way to eventually know what is causing the error is to read the source code for the poll function and see what it is checking.

-For Python operators it's not so hard to find the source since it's included with Blender and the source file/line is included in the operator reference docs.
+For Python operators it's not so hard to find the source since it's included with Blender and the source file and line is included in the operator reference docs.
 Downloading and searching the C code isn't so simple, especially if you're not familiar with the C language but by searching the operator name or description you should be able to find the poll function with no knowledge of C.

 .. note::

-   Blender does have the functionality for poll functions to describe why they fail, but its currently not used much, if you're interested to help improve our API feel free to add calls to ``CTX_wm_operator_poll_msg_set`` where its not obvious why poll fails.
+   Blender does have the functionality for poll functions to describe why they fail, but its currently not used much, if you're interested to help improve the API feel free to add calls to ``CTX_wm_operator_poll_msg_set`` where its not obvious why poll fails, e.g:

       >>> bpy.ops.gpencil.draw()
       RuntimeError: Operator bpy.ops.gpencil.draw.poll() Failed to find Grease Pencil data to draw into